graimundo/pentaho-helloworld/README.md

     - **Server-Side**: DDD with SoC and DI.
         1. **domain package**: encapsulates everything related to the plugin's domain model.
             - **model**: contains the domain model definitions for this plugin.
+            	- **complexTypes**: complex types used as entity attributes by domain entities.
                 - **dtos**: DTOs to transport domain entities outside of domain boundaries (e.g., through REST endpoints).
 Do not use interfaces for DTOs, as these are not supported by JAXB-based serialization via JAX-RS.
+                	- **mappers**: (Entity - DTO) mappers to map back and forth between domain entities and DTOs.
                 - **entities**: domain entities for this plugin, with respective interfaces.
                 - **factories**: factories used to control domain entity creation and ensure DI, with respective interfaces.
             - **services**: domain services that perform domain business logic are located here.
 Entity-specific business logic should be encapsulated in an entity-specific service, whereas cross-cutting business logic that references several domain entities should be encapsulated in the Root Domain Object, or RDO.
 The RDO is the only entry point to the domain model, and is therefore responsible for handing out entity-specific domain services to other layers that want to use the domain model.
 Also, use interfaces instead of concrete implementations when accessing the RDO.